martinsumner/riak_kv/docs/InitialDesignDecisions.md

 The complexity of deletion with eventual consistency is that it is an underlying requirement in a distributed system to compare potentially differing results between different locations for an object (i.e. between vnodes or between clusters).
 If location A has an object, and location B doesn't; there is a need to differ between the situation where location B is correct (due to a deletion not being replicated), or location A is correct (due to an insertion not being replicated) - as these circumstances require opposing actions.
 There are secondary consequences if keys are reused following deletion; whereby data could be potentially lost if an old deleted object is resurrected and appears to be more recent.

 For deletion there are three modes with which a cluster can be run: `keep`, `immediate` and `time-interval`.
-It is strongly recommended to where possible use the `keep` based method, especially where the intention is run multiple inter-connected clusters.
+For protection against data loss, the safest mode to use is the `keep` based method, especially where the intention is run multiple inter-connected clusters or where an application may reuse a previous key for a new object.
 The `keep` method is a configuration whereby no object is directly deleted, it is replaced instead by a special `tombstone` object that has no value (and will appear as not found when fetched via the API), but retains a reference to its change history (the vector clock) so that it can be correctly assessed for recency when comparing with an undeleted version of the object, or a replacement of the tombstone.

 Tombstones have no significant cost in terms of disk space, as they have no value, but they exist as a key; and this represents an overhead for background operations and the memory footprint of the store.
 It is good practice therefor to periodically reap old tombstones, where the tombstones have existed for a long-enough period to be sure no lingering problems of stale data exist for that key (e.g. tombstones > 1 month old).
 If running multiple clusters and scheduling reap jobs, it is necessary to: